Type 1 Diabetes

-In children, symptoms may be similar to those of having the flu.
+In children, symptoms may seem like the flu.

-The symptoms of type 1 diabetes may look like other conditions or health problems.
+These symptoms may be caused by other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

 How is type 1 diabetes diagnosed?

 There are several ways to diagnose diabetes.
-It is best for the tests to be repeated on a second day to make sure of the diagnosis.
+It's best for the tests to be repeated on a second day to make sure of the diagnosis.

 - Fasting plasma glucose (FPG).
-This test checks your blood glucose levels after fasting for at least 8 hours, usually overnight.
+This test checks your blood glucose levels after fasting overnight.
 You may have water before this test is done, but nothing else.
-Diabetes is diagnosed at a fasting blood glucose of greater than or equal to 126 mg/dl.
+Diabetes is diagnosed at a fasting blood glucose of 126 mg/dL or higher.

 - Oral glucose tolerance test (OGTT).
 This is a 2-hour test that checks your blood glucose levels before and 2 hours after you drink a sugary drink.
-This test tells your doctor how your body processes glucose.
+This test tells your healthcare provider how your body processes glucose.
 Diabetes is diagnosed at a 2-hour blood glucose of 200 mg/dL or higher.
 If this test is used for screening, be sure you have at least 5.25 ounces (150 grams) of carbohydrates per day for 3 days before the test.

 - Random glucose test.
 This blood test is done at any time of the day.
-Diabetes is diagnosed at blood glucose of greater than or equal to 200 mg/dl with the symptoms of hyperglycemia or hyperglycemic crisis.
+Diabetes is diagnosed at blood glucose of 200 mg/dL or higher with the symptoms of hyperglycemia or hyperglycemic crisis.

 - Insulin and c-peptide levels.
 Levels of these will be low or normal with type 1 diabetes, but high with type 2 diabetes.

 - Antibody levels.
-People with newly diagnosed type 1 diabetes will usually have high levels of antibodies against certain proteins found in the pancreas.
+People with newly diagnosed type 1 diabetes will often have high levels of antibodies against certain proteins found in the pancreas.